venkatesh-singamsetty/demo-java/README.md

 # Java Demo Project

-This is a simple Java Gradle project.
+This is a demo Java Gradle project.

 ## Created Files